bsc-pm-ompss-at-fpga/ait/README.md

 # Accelerator Integration Tool (AIT)

-The Accelerator Integration Tool (AIT) automatically integrates OmpSs@FPGA accelerators into FPGA designs using different vendor backends.
+The Accelerator Integration Tool (AIT) automatically integrates OmpSs@FPGA and OmpSs-2@FPGA accelerators into FPGA designs using different vendor backends.

 This README should help you install the AIT component of the OmpSs@FPGA toolchain from the repository.
 However, it is preferred using the pre-built Docker image with the latest stable toolchain.
-They are available at [OmpSs@FPGA pre-built Docker images](https://ompssatfpga.bsc.es/downloads/docker/).
+They are available at [OmpSs@FPGA pre-built Docker images](https://ompssatfpga.bsc.es/downloads/ompss/docker/) and [OmpSs-2@FPGA pre-built Docker images](https://ompssatfpga.bsc.es/downloads/ompss-2/docker/).

 Moreover, there are pre-built SD images for the current supported board families: Zynq7000 and Ultrascale.
-They are also available at [OmpSs@FPGA pre-built SD images](https://ompssatfpga.bsc.es/downloads/sd-images/).
+They are also available at [OmpSs@FPGA pre-built SD images](https://ompssatfpga.bsc.es/downloads/ompss/sd-images/) and [OmpSs-2@FPGA pre-built SD images](https://ompssatfpga.bsc.es/downloads/ompss-2/sd-images/).

 # Prerequisites
  - [Python 3.7 or later](https://www.python.org)